quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Richard Dawkins - 'The Evolution of Evolvability'.

 gerald edelman3.
 Science - The process of evolution requires no knowledge of the unknowable future.
-'Intelligent design' may exist but it is not what folk tend to think it is ...
+'Intelligent design' may exist but 'deliberate rational purposeful intentional planning' is not what some folk think it is ...

 Science is a spectacular method for better understanding the evidence we observe.
 Not because it uncovers the truth but because it speeds up the discovery & accumulation of survival 'know how'.
-Successful practical brain science and economic policy is underpinned by 'normal' science -
+Successful economic policy & practical brain science is underpinned by 'normal' science -

 observation